 It’s the simplest pleasures that can be the most rewarding.
-From our beach bungalow, it was just steps to the water.
-The show began as soon as we put on a mask and snorkel and dropped ourselves in the water.
+From our villa, it was just steps to the water.
+The show began as soon as we put on a mask and snorkel and dropped in.

 Sometimes, the goal of photography is not to record the literal.
 There are many schools of thought as to what it takes to render a great image, particularly the essence of the moment.
 Imagination and experimentation are certainly two elements, subject matter is the third; when combined they can open the world in new and unexpected ways.

 The essence of nature photography is allowing things to unfold naturally.
 Animals seldom strike a pose, but this curious cuttlefish came close, providing a lovely show of color patterns.
 A bit of patience and non-threatening, slow movements turned this chance find into a memorable encounter and great photo opportunity.

 Looking at the reef from afar you see a colorful landscape bristling with activity.
 But when you focus down on any one particular spot, only then can you truly capture the essence and personality of the reef’s individual inhabitants.
 A closer look at this tiny orangutan crab revealed its long arms, thickly covered with fine orange hairs.
 This decorator crab is frequently, but not always, found in association with bubble coral as it is here.